Transcription

 Overview

 The ElevenLabs Speech to Text (STT) API turns spoken audio into text with state of the art accuracy.
-Our Scribe v1 model adapts to textual cues across 99 languages and multiple voice styles and can be used to:
+Our Scribe v1 model adapts to textual cues across 99 languages and multiple voice styles.
+To try a live demo please visit our Speech to Text showcase page.

 Companies requiring HIPAA compliance must contact ElevenLabs Sales to sign a Business Associate Agreement (BAA) agreement.
 Please ensure this step is completed before proceeding with any HIPAA-related integrations or deployments.

-The following example shows the output of the Scribe v1 model for a sample audio file.
+The following example shows the output of the Speech to Text API using the Scribe v1 model for a sample audio file.

 1{